Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Privacy Risks Exposure Analysis

 \subsection{Privacy Analysis}

-We apply the above privacy risk quantification methodology on the Twitter dataset and analyze the results from the three aspects of uniqueness, uniformity, and linkability, and also present overall risk prediction results combining all three.
+We apply the privacy risk quantification methodology to the Twitter dataset and analyse the results from the three aspects of uniqueness, uniformity, and linkability.
+We also present the overall risk prediction results by combining all three of them.

-Before applying the quantification method, we first split the data into 20-80 testing approach where 20\% of the tweets dataset were used for testing, while 80\% were used to train the HMM model.
+Before applying the quantification method, we first split the data into 20:80, where 20\% of the dataset was used for testing, while 80\% was used to train the HMM model.
 Furthermore, to reduce training time, we applied k-means clustering that partitions the training data into k clusters and then used a multi-processing technique to run each training cluster simultaneously.
 As mentioned earlier, the k-means algorithm helps group similar tweets based on the nearest mean (centroid).
 For our datasets, we selected 14 clusters based on our topic modelling (see Section~\ref{sub: topic_modelling}).
 Results from each multi-processed cluster are then combined to create one training model.
 We use cosine similarity to find similar tweets.